rolandet/siril-scripts/README.md

 1. **Downlaod osc-multi-night-stacking.py**
    - Place the script in your Siril Scripts directory.
+   - Refer to the [Siril 1.4 doc](https://siril.readthedocs.io/en/latest/preferences/preferences_gui.html#scripts) on how to set a Siril Scripts directoey.

 2. **Open Siril 1.4**
    - Start Siril normally.
-   - Ensure Python scripting is enabled (`Preferences → Python`).
+   - Ensure that the script is visiable in the UI.
+(Scripts->Python Scripts)
+   - Refer to the [Siril 1.4 Sript doc](https://siril.readthedocs.io/en/latest/preferences/preferences_gui.html#scripts) if it is not.

 3. **Launch the Application**
    - The PyQt6 GUI will open alongside Siril.

 4. **Create or Load a Project**
    - Click **New Project** → choose your target root folder.